patrickspensieri/ConUBooks/report/README.md

 ### Contribution
 The first drafts of E/R diagram was developed by Andre and Patrick, later refined with feedback from both Pablo and Philippe.
 The E/R diagram was then made into a relational database by Andre and Patrick.
 Pablo and Philippe tested the first versions, providing insight on how to improve both the E/R diagram and the database implementation.

 The first versions of the web application were put up by Pablo and Philippe.
 Andre and Patrick worked together to improve the design.
-ConUShop's books are inspired from Patrick's bookshelf.
+ConUBook's books are inspired from Patrick's bookshelf.
 Pablo's cat did all the data entry.